What’s a “normal” human body temperature? That question is a little harder to answer than you might think.

 A healthy body, generally, is pretty good at keeping its temperature at a comfortable level: “For example, if you go outside on a very cold day, you will notice that your skin temperature is going to go down, but your core temperature inside will stay in the normal range,” explains Dr. Ford.

 However, it’s normal for your temperature to change within a healthy range as you move through your day and your life.

 Why is my temperature higher than normal?

 A temperature that’s higher than 100.4 F (or 38 C) is considered a fever, and it’s usually something you should bring to your doctor’s attention, Dr. Ford says.

 Oftentimes, a fever is your body’s reaction to an infection, like the flu.
 It doesn’t require any specific treatment, other than bringing your temperature down for comfort.

 As for that gray area in between a fever and the high end of a healthy temperature?
 “We generally call this a ‘low-grade’ temperature,” Dr. Ford explains.
 “It’s certainly something to watch, but it’s hard to know the significance of this.”

 Persistent low-grade or high-grade fevers could signal that something else is going on in your body.
-A number of medical conditions, including hyperthyroidism and other endocrine disorders, can raise the body’s core temperature.
+Several medical conditions, including hyperthyroidism and other endocrine disorders, can raise the body’s core temperature.

 Young kids generally tend to push thermometer readings higher than adults.
 Their bodies haven’t yet mastered the art of regulating their body temperature, so they’re also more likely to spike fevers — and severe ones, at that.

 “You may see a child that goes up to 103, 104, 105 degrees,” Dr. Ford says.
 “We recommend acetaminophen to try to prevent a rapid spike in temperature, which can induce some other problems.”